 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is exposed to interest rate risk on its fixed and variable interest rate financial instruments.
 Fixed-rate instruments subject the Company to a fair value risk while the variable-rate instruments subject it to a risk of changes in cash flow.
 The Company's cash is exposed to cash flow interest rate risk as the Company invests cash at floating rates of interest in highly liquid instruments.
 Fluctuations in interest rates would not significantly impact interest income due to the short-term nature of the Company's investments.
-The Company's Debentures are subject to a fixed interest rate.
+The Company does not make use of derivative financial instruments to mitigate interest rate risk.